knative/docs/docs/versioned/admin/editing-configmaps.md

 ### Example

-The following example shows the abbreviated content of the `config-defaults` ConfigMap with most of the file removed except for the last four lines.
+The following YAML code shows the first 24 lines of the `config-defaults` ConfigMap with most of the file removed except for the last four lines.
 The checksum is in the annotations as `Knative.dev/example-checksum: "5b64ff5c"`

 ```yml linenums="1" hl_lines="11"
 piVersion: v1